 Stress makes cats more prone to aggression in general.
 Just like in humans, elevated levels of stress can put a cat “on edge”.
 When a stressed-out cat is confronted with the unfamiliar scents on the returning cat, he or she is more likely to lash out.

-Read more about stress in cats and the strategies you can use to reduce stress.
+Read more about the strategies you can use to reduce stress.

 Use care when bringing a cat back home from the vet